jessicarose/open-advice-1-1s/README.md

 You will need to create an event type you want to have advice-seekers book.
 Name this event type something that clearly communicates the purpose of the call.
 For example, the calendly event type for my 1:1 calls is called "30m 1:1 Advice call".
 Set up your event to only run on the times and dates you want to offer advice on.

+You will need to set when you are available for 1:1 calls as part of setting up your Calendly event.
+You can set your availbility for set time intervals (Ex.
+4pm to 6pm your local time) for either repeating dates (Ex. every Tuesday) or single set days (Ex.
+Tuesday August 5th)

 To avoid conflicts with your schedule, you can connect Calendly with your calendar.
 Calendly will then only offer slots that are free on your calendar to advice-seekers.

 Once you've set up your event type, check to see that it's displaying the information you intended.
 Here's an example of what an advice-seeker would see after clicking my Calendly link.